 Beholding the classic tutu silhouette is an enchanting experience.
 This iconic ballet costume is characterized by a stiff, outward-projecting skirt worn at the waist, creating a distinctive and captivating silhouette.

 The romantic tutu is constructed by meticulously layering stiff tulle sewn onto a pantie and Basque at hip level or a short skirt worn, usually comprising 10-12 layers.
-This intricate design ensures that the lower or short skirt-worn layers of tulle support the top layers, making them jut out from the hip and creating the classic romantic tutu’s signature look.
+This intricate design ensures that the lower, short-skirted layers of tulle support the top layers, making them jut out from the hips and creating the classic romantic tutu’s signature look.

 As a testament to the tutu’s meticulous design, each layer of tulle is crafted to create an aesthetically pleasing silhouette and underscore the grace and precision of the ballerina’s movements.
 The precisely arranged stiff tulle layers harmoniously balance form and function perfectly.